Stars Hollow

 Fast forward to January 2021, shortly after I had finished binge watching all seven seasons, Lady Dye Yarns reached out to ask if I'd be interested in a Gilmore Girls-inspired collaboration.
 One skein.
 Something magic.
 My answer (yes!) came pretty much as fast as anything Lorelai or Rory would have said.

-As I was trying to design the pattern, I kept thinking about the hats they wore.
+As I was coming up with ideas for the pattern, I kept thinking about the hats they wore.
 I looked through pictures of them online and found inspiration in one of Lorelai’s: a gray, ribbed beanie with a folded brim.
-I loved the simplicity of it, but I also wanted more.
+I loved the simplicity of it, but I also wanted to add something more.
 I wanted to capture that magical "I smell snow . . ." feeling and the charm of Stars Hollow itself.

 So I added strands between the ribbed columns.
 And then I added beads.
 They were the perfect finishing touch to elevate this knit.
 They catch the light and make it feel like winter magic, not just a winter hat.
 Like there's something more happening beneath the surface, the way there always is in Stars Hollow.